Quintessence dark energy model in non-linear $f(Q)$ theory with bulk-viscosity: Conclusions

 \section{Conclusions}

-This study examines a locally rotationally symmetric (LRS) Bianchi type-I cosmological model within the framework of non-linear $f(Q)$ gravity, incorporating observational constraints.
-The modified Einstein's field equations were solved using a viscous fluid source, resulting in a hyperbolic solution expressed as $a(t)=c_{1}[\sinh(k_{1}t+c_{0})]^{\frac{36\alpha(2m+1)+\xi_{1}(m+2)^{2}}{36\alpha(2m+1)}}$.
-Initially, we establish observational constraints on model parameters through MCMC analysis of the cosmic chronometer (CC) and Pantheon datasets.
-The Hubble constant has been determined to be $H_{0}=68.2\pm1.3, 68.4\pm1.6$ Km/s/Mpc.
-The model parameters are $\xi_{1}=0.166_{-0.092}^{+0.12}, 0.183_{-0.060}^{+0.098}$, $m=1.05_{-0.58}^{+0.65}, 1.01\pm0.58$, and $\alpha=1.09_{-0.26}^{+0.32}, 0.96\pm0.30$, derived from two observational datasets, CC and CC$+$Pantheon.
-We examine the cosmological parameters, including the Hubble parameter $H$, the deceleration parameter $q$, and the equation of state (EoS) parameter $\omega_{v}$, utilizing the estimated values of model parameters alongside the skewness parameter $\delta_{v}$ for the viscous fluid.
-An accelerating universe model is presented, characterized by a current deceleration parameter value of $q_{0}=-0.3185$ and $q_{0}=-0.3211$, alongside equation of state parameters $\omega_{v}=-0.4507$ and $\omega_{v}=-0.4561$, derived from two distinct observational datasets.
-We investigated the behavior of the skewness parameter $\delta_{v}$ across $z$ and estimated its present value as $\delta_{v}=-0.00645$ and $\delta_{v}=-0.00131$ for two physically consistent datasets.
+In this study, we have examined a locally rotationally symmetric (LRS) Bianchi type-I cosmological model within the framework of non-linear $f(Q)$ gravity, incorporating observational constraints.
+The modified Einstein's field equations were solved using a viscous fluid source, resulting in a hyperbolic solution expressed as $a(t)=c_{1}[\sinh(k_{1}t+c_{0})]^{n}$.
+Initially, we establish observational constraints on model parameters through MCMC analysis of the cosmic chronometer (CC), BAO and Pantheon datasets.
+We have measured the Hubble constant as $H_{0}=68.2\pm1.3, 68.11\pm0.52, 68.4\pm1.6$ Km/s/Mpc, respectively, along CC, CC+BAO and CC+Pantheon datasets.
+The model parameters are $\xi_{1}=0.166_{-0.092}^{+0.12}, 0.0047\pm0.0021, 0.183_{-0.060}^{+0.098}$, $m=1.05_{-0.58}^{+0.65}, 0.946\pm0.084, 1.01\pm0.58$, and $\alpha=1.09_{-0.26}^{+0.32}, 1.26\pm0.14, 0.96\pm0.30$, derived from three observational datasets: CC, CC+BAO and CC$+$Pantheon, respectively.
+We have studied the behavior of cosmological parameters, including the Hubble parameter $H$, the deceleration parameter $q$, and the equation of state (EoS) parameter $\omega_{v}$, utilizing the estimated values of model parameters alongside the skewness parameter $\delta_{v}$ for the viscous fluid.
+An accelerating universe model is presented with current deceleration parameter value of $q_{0}=-0.3185, -0.3380$ and $q_{0}=-0.3211$, alongside equation of state parameters $\omega_{v}=-0.4507, 0.4755$ and $\omega_{v}=-0.4561$, derived from three distinct observational datasets.
+We investigated the behavior of the skewness parameter $\delta_{v}$ across $z$ and estimated its present value as $\delta_{v}=-0.00645, -0.0076$ and $\delta_{v}=-0.00131$ for three physically consistent datasets, respectively.
+We have estimated the present values of $\omega_{eff}=-0.5456, -0.5587, -0.5474$, respectively, along three datasets CC, CC+BAO and CC+Pantheon.
+We have studied the behavior cosmographic coefficients $q, j, s, l, m$ that reveals the quintessence dark energy property and approaching to $\Lambda$CDM model at late-time universe.
 We have examined Om diagnostic and statefinder analysis to categorize dark energy models.
 The model presented is a quintessence-accelerating framework incorporating bulk-viscosity fluid, converging towards the $\Lambda$CDM paradigm in late-time phases.
-The current age of the universe is estimated to be approximately 13.8 billion years.
-Our investigation of the physical and kinematic parameters revealed that the ratios $\sigma/\theta\approx0.0095, 0.0019$ and $\sigma/H\approx0.02839, 0.00574$ exhibited similarity in both the CC and CC+Pantheon datasets.
-The anisotropy parameter values were $\Delta\approx0.000537, 0.000022$, indicating that our model closely resembles a flat, homogeneous, and isotropic $\Lambda$CDM model.
+The current age of the universe is estimated to be approximately $13.8$ billion years.
+Our investigation of the physical and kinematic parameters revealed that the ratios $\sigma/\theta\approx0.0095, -0.010582, 0.0019$ and $\sigma/H\approx0.02839, -0.031748, 0.00574$ exhibited similarity in all CC, CC+BAO and CC+Pantheon datasets.
+The anisotropy parameter values were $\Delta\approx0.000537, 0.000671, 0.000022$, indicating that our model closely resembles a flat, homogeneous, and isotropic $\Lambda$CDM model.
 A late-time accelerating feature is observed in a non-linear $f(Q)$ theory with a viscous fluid source, without the necessity of incorporating a $\Lambda$ cosmological constant term.